Zapper-fi/protocol/docs/api-intro/api-intro.md

 # Getting Started

-Access the onchain data curated by the Zapper Protocol through a Graph QL API.
+Access the onchain data curated by the Zapper Protocol through a ==Graph QL API==.
 The endpoints provide complete onchain portfolio data, human-readable transactions, token prices, and more.

 ---